MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/4-create-speech.md

 Let’s imagine you're a CTO within a large organization and you have a meeting in the coming days with other executives from other parts of your organization.
 During this meeting, you will present the status of your organization's digital transformation.
 Your assistant has provided you with a summary of updates regarding this effort.

 You plan to use Copilot to write your speech based on the information in the summary document.
-This exercise walks you through a series of prompts that you can use to have Copilot in Word generate your speech and then update it based on your suggested changes.
+This exercise walks you through a series of prompts that you can use to have Microsoft 365 Copilot in Word generate your speech and then update it based on your suggested changes.

 To reference the file in Copilot, this exercise locates the file from the MRU file list.

-Perform the following steps to generate your speech using Copilot in Word:
+Perform the following steps to generate your speech using Microsoft 365 Copilot in Word:

 1. Select the following link to download a copy of [Digital Transformation Summary.docx](https://go.microsoft.com/fwlink/?linkid=2277632).